 USACE sought to keep the project cost low while providing a much-improved space for its workforce.

-The design team developed test fits reduced cubicle and office sizes by up to 12%.
-Taking an open office approach typical of workplace projects, the design uses smaller work areas with low partitions.
+The test fits reduce cubicle and office sizes by up to 12% thanks to smaller work areas with low partitions.
+This “open office” approach is more typical of workplace projects.

-Building users enjoy access modern workplace amenities such as phone rooms, conference and collaboration areas of various sizes, and centralized copy areas.
+Building users enjoy modern workplace amenities such as phone rooms, conference and collaboration areas of various sizes.

-The planned design focuses on improving the building’s energy efficiency.
+The design focuses on improving the building’s energy efficiency.

-By adding insulation, recladding, and replacing the roofs, the building envelope was significantly improved.
-To reduce energy consumption, chilled beams were installed, providing both heating and cooling while eliminating the need for ductwork.
+By recladding, adding insulation, and replacing the roofs, the performance of the building envelope was greatly improved.
+Chilled beams were installed to reduce energy consumption, providing both heating and cooling while eliminating the need for ductwork.
 This innovative solution not only saved space but also lowered maintenance costs.

 The project includes a small building addition that unifies the two buildings and engages employees.

-A central core features the visitor/main entrance, a separate employee entrance, break rooms, and locker rooms.
-Much of the first floor can convert into gathering zones for annual holiday celebrations, summertime bake-offs, and other inclusive activities and events.
+The core includes the main visitor entrance, separate employee entrance, break rooms, and locker rooms.
+Much of the first floor can convert into gathering zones for holiday celebrations, summertime bake-offs, and other inclusive activities and events.

 A central core connects both buildings and houses common services.
 The new main addition incorporates vertical circulation with two elevators and a communicating stair.